alolalo/Revolver-DS/README.md

 Thomas Gravemaker was my mentor for only a short while, and hopefully will remain for as long as possible.
 He will be privately giving physical workshops that you might be able to book at https://www.letterpressamsterdam.com/ next summer (2022), but for now he's handing things over and I was lucky to get one more workshop with him this year.

 I got hopelessly lost at the start coming from digital, as we are use to the **8px** grid, but not used to the 12pt in typography, and why that is used as the root value to **devide the real estate**.
-Spacings in typography can be so minute because the system behind it supports it.
+Spacings in typography can be so minute because the system behind it supports the layout.
+And that part is key to creating a great flow of your digital documents too, as we primarely focus on the pixel as the source of truth.
+Not optimal devisions and flow, like "they" do (typesetters).

+If anything, that would be the aim for for Revolver Design System; to create an optimal flow of import, export and departing from design systems for your next creation.
+Don't like Gravemaker's way of doing things?
+Well he's not a big fan of digital either, or Amazon.
+But I do think it's worthwhile to keep practicing, and so I continue on any "luxery time" I have to dive into it in the applied sense (demos).

 After reading the dutch book _Praktisch Rekenen: voor zetters, drukkers en binders_ by C. Hofmann, I got to learn the math that Thomas was educated with, and knows by heart and hand how to set right each and every time.
 Perfect, no computer, just by memory and the science behind the math.